 Protecting & Restoring Long Island's Peconic Bays

-Nitrogen pollution has been identified as the greatest threat to the Peconic Estuary due to its far reaching impacts, including harmful algal blooms, hypoxia, fish kills, and high treatment cost for drinking water.
+Nitrogen pollution has been identified as one of the greatest threats to the Peconic Estuary due to its far reaching impacts, including harmful algal blooms, hypoxia, fish kills, and high treatment cost for drinking water.

 Nitrogen is a commonly occurring element that is present in air, water, and soil.
-Nitrogen is an essential nutrient for healthy ecosystems.
-Nitrogen supports growth of algae and aquatic plants, which provide food and habitat for fish, shellfish and invertebrates.
-However, excess nitrogen from human activities can cause detrimental impacts such as hypoxia, harmful algal blooms (HABs), and loss of critical eelgrass and wetland habitats.
-Nitrogen pollution has been identified as the greatest threat to the Peconic Estuary due to its far reaching impacts.
+Nitrogen is an essential nutrient for healthy ecosystems, supporting growth of algae and aquatic plants, which provide food and habitat for fish, shellfish and invertebrates.
+However, excess nitrogen from human activities can cause detrimental impacts such as coastal acidification, harmful algal blooms (HABs), low levels of dissolved oxygen in the water, and loss of critical eelgrass and wetland habitats.
+Over the past two decades, nitrogen pollution has become recognized as one of the greatest threats to the Peconic Estuary due to its far reaching impacts.

-Excess nitrogen from human activities can cause detrimental impacts such as hypoxia, harmful algal blooms (HABs), and loss of critical eelgrass and wetland habitats.
+Excess nitrogen from human activities can cause detrimental impacts such as coastal acidification, harmful algal blooms (HABs), low levels of dissolved oxygen in the water, and loss of critical eelgrass and wetland habitats.

-The western part of the estuary is particularly susceptible to the negative impacts of nitrogen pollution due to the presence of multiple pollution sources and low levels of tidal flushing.
-Nitrogen levels decrease in the eastern part of estuary as you move into deeper, open water sites where flushing is greater.
+The western part of the Estuary is particularly susceptible to the negative impacts of nitrogen pollution due to the presence of multiple pollution sources and low levels of tidal flushing.
+Toward the eastern end of the Estuary, deepter waters and greater tidal flushing lessen the potential for severe impacts from nitrogen pollution.

 Too much nitrogen is one of the primary causes of the excessive algae growth we see in our local bays.
 When excessive levels of nitrogen are introduced to the estuary, from sources such as fertilizer and human and animal waste, nuisance algae and “seaweed” blooms are likely to result.
 An algal bloom consists of any proliferation or rapid increase in one or several species of microalgae (phytoplankton), cyanobacteria (blue-green algae) or macroalgae (seaweed).
 A bloom is typically considered “harmful” if it creates any health impact to other living organisms or otherwise degrades or impairs a valued quality of the surface waters or habitat within the estuary.